ngscheurich/system/README.md

 - [Emacs], a text editor and Lisp application environment
 - [Karabiner-Elements], a keyboard customizer for macOS
+- [Neovim], my primary text editor and software development tool
+- [Starship], a customizable cross-shell prompt
+- [fish], a command line shell for the 90s
 - [kitty], a feature-rich GPU-based terminal emulator
-- [Neovim], my primary text editor and software development tool
 - [ranger], a console file manager
-- [Starship], a customizable cross-shell prompt
 - [skhd], a simple hotkey daemon for macOS
 - [yabai], a tiling window manager for macOS